mdbootstrap/adminlte-laravel/README.md

 ## adminlte:publish | adminlte-laravel:publish

-This command is already executed during installation using [acacha/llum](https://github.com/acacha/llum) but you can execute manually with:
+This command is already executed during installation you can (re)execute manually with:

 ```bash
 php artisan adminlte:publish